ezsystems/commerce-documentation/docs/guide/checkout/checkout_features/order/local_order_process_with_invoice_in_pdf.md

 The first part of name of the PDF is translatable (`common.invoice_`) and the second part consist of a prefix and the invoice number.

-Example of the PDF generated [invoice_RE10000.pdf](../../../img/invoice_RE10000.pdf)
+For an example of a generated PDF see [invoice_RE10000.pdf](../../../img/invoice_RE10000.pdf).

-Once the PDF is generated and the order is stored in the database.
-It will attach this invoice PDF to the email that is send after the order confirmation.
+Once the PDF is generated and the order is stored in the database it is attached to the email that is sent after the order confirmation.

 ### Send emails with attachments

-The PDF will be attach to the email that generated the order process.
+The PDF is attached to the email generated in the order process.

-And additional to the standard email process it will send also another email the the owner of the shop.
-This shop owner is defined as a parameter in the configuration (It is defined by site-access).
+Additionally, the system sends copy of the email to the owner of the shop.
+The shop owner is defined as a parameter in the configuration (defined per SiteAccess).

 ``` yaml
 siso_core.default.ses_swiftmailer: